Nonequilibrium thermometry via an ensemble of initially correlated qubits: Conclusions

+In this paper, we analyze the fundamental limits of temperature estimation for a macroscopic thermal bath using an ensemble of initially correlated qubit-thermometers undergoing weak, Markovian interactions with the bath.
+By tracking the time evolution of the QFI during the thermalization process, our study confirms that quantum thermometry performed in the transient regime offers a significant advantage over thermometry at equilibrium, in agreement with the literature on the subject~\cite{PhysRevE.110.024132,Vasco2018,Fraz_o_2024, alves_landi_2022, marti_paper}.
+This enhancement arises from the ability to harness resources endowed in the input thermometers' state, including quantum correlations.
+The analysis further characterizes how the QFI depends on the bath temperature and on local properties of each thermometer, such as coherence and population terms.
+Indeed, we have verified that lower the local temperature and higher the amount of quantum coherence of the initial thermometers' state, better the thermometric performance.
+This observation is fully consistent with the existing literature.

+Our paper presents several key results that constitute its main novelty.
+First, we show that quantum correlations in the initial state of the thermometers' ensemble lead to an enhancement of the nonequilibrium thermometry precision, if compared to the performance obtained when initializing the thermometers in the tensor product of their single-qubit reduced states.
+In other words, correlated states outperform uncorrelated ones with same local finite-temperature and coherence.
+Second, we illustrate that highly correlated input states---despite featuring high local temperatures and/or lacking local coherence---can still surpass the performances of separable states with lower local temperature, saturating the sensitivity of the optimal state $\ket{0}^{\otimes N}$ in the limit of extremely hot thermal baths.

-The best performance in enhancing thermometry precision is achieved when initializing the ensemble of thermometers in the state $\hat{\rho}_{\text{in}} = \ketbra{0}{0}^{\otimes N}$.
-The downside of this state is that it is thermodynamically challenging to prepare, according to the third law of thermodynamics~\cite{BuffoniPRL2022}, as it corresponds to a zero-temperature pure state.
-In spite of this, high-fidelity preparation of low-temperature states has been achieved in specific, well-controlled laboratory settings~\cite{Buffoni2023cooperativequantum,Buffoni_2025}, and the problem is of obvious relevance for quantum computing~\cite{PhysRevLett.113.220501}.
+None of the tested entangled input states surpasses the sensitivity of the $\ket{0}^{\otimes N}$ state, corresponding to the SQL.
+However, the gap with the upper bound on the QFI allows for the existence of a quantum correlated input state capable of achieving a precision beyond the SQL.
+On top on that, the ground state is thermodynamically challenging to prepare, according to the third law of thermodynamics~\cite{BuffoniPRL2022}, as it corresponds to a zero-temperature pure state.
+This is confirmed by the fact that many studies are currently being conducted on high-fidelity preparation of low-temperature states in specific, well-controlled laboratory settings~\cite{Buffoni2023cooperativequantum,Buffoni_2025}; the problem is of obvious relevance for quantum computing~\cite{PhysRevLett.113.220501}.
 Still, initializing the ensemble of thermometers in a quantum-correlated state with a local temperature significantly greater than zero appears quite more feasible.

-The main outlook of this work is to design a quantum channel for performing nonequilibrium thermometry such that $\lVert\hat{M_2}\rVert \neq 0$ in the bound of Eq.~\ref{eq:bound}.
-It would be already quite interesting to identify a channel with these characteristics even within a short time window, as it could enable superlinear (i.e., superextensive) scaling of the QFI with the number of thermometers.
-In this regard, a promising direction would be to consider nonlocal maps, which over time introduce quantum correlations among the thermometers while they undergo thermalization.